matburnham/inkscape-comp-scale/README.txt

 - INSTALL

-Put "render_scale.inx" and "render_scale.py" in your Inkscape extension directory.
+Put "render_speed_scale.inx" and "render_speed_scale.py" in your Inkscape extension directory.
-Inkscpae Preferences will navigate you to the user extensions folder.
+Inkscape Preferences will navigate you to the user extensions folder.

 - COMMENT
+2023 Significant codebase changes to draw speed scale rules.
+	Removed much of the genericity for this specific need.

 Updated to Inkscape 1.0 and some features added (Neon22)

 Tested on Inkscape 0.91